sleepdiary/core/src/SpreadsheetTable/README.md

 # Creation process

-Spreadsheet table are usually created in [Microsoft Excel](https://www.microsoft.com/en-gb/microsoft-365/excel) or [LibreOffice Calc](https://www.libreoffice.org/discover/calc/).
+Spreadsheet tables are usually created in [Microsoft Excel](https://www.microsoft.com/en-gb/microsoft-365/excel) or [LibreOffice Calc](https://www.libreoffice.org/discover/calc/).
 The user puts headings in the first row, then adds a new row each day.

 # Export format

 The most common raw format for spreadsheets is [Office Open XML](https://en.wikipedia.org/wiki/Office_Open_XML), followed by [OpenDocument](https://en.wikipedia.org/wiki/OpenDocument).
-These formats have been published as international standards, and will not be described here.
+These formats have been published as international standards, and developers are encouraged to use a library to manipulate them.

 Spreadsheet tables generally have the following properties: